yazeed1s/zwm/README.md

 ZWM uses **binary space partitioning tree** ([BSP-tree](https://en.wikipedia.org/wiki/Binary_space_partitioning)) to store and manage windows.
 This allows for more flexible layouts.

--   Each desktop has its own pointer to a bsp-tree
+-   Each desktop has its own pointer to a bsp-tree.
 -   The tree is a partition of a monitor's rectangle into smaller rectangular regions.
 -   Each leaf node holds exactly one window.
 -   Each node in a bsp-tree either has zero or two children.
 -   Each internal node is responsible for splitting a rectangle in half.

-#### The following should illustrate how bsp-tree is used to achive window managment:
+#### The following should illustrate how bsp-tree is used to achieve window management:

 ```
     Window and Partition Structure in a BSP-tree: